cybaea/coursera-jhu-getting-data/README.md

 ## Running the code

-Simply run the script `run_analysis.R` to produce the tidy dataset.
+Simply run the script `run_analysis.R` to produce the tidy dataset in the file [tidy_data.txt](tidy_data.txt).
+Re-running the script will overwrite this file.

+The tidy data is described in the [CodeBook.md](CodeBook.md) file.

+Note that this script connects to the internet to download the datafile if (and only if) a file named `UCI HAR Dataset.zip` is not present in the current directory.
+In normal usage this means the file is only downloaded once from the internet.